Ra-fiki/symfony-docker-php7.4-fpm/.docker/README-EN.md

 # Creation of directories and import of the libraries #

-We enters the created container with php, in our case it is `symfony_php-fpm`
+Created container with php, in our case it is `symfony_php-fpm` and the project will be called `symfony` so we execute the command in container

-* docker exec -it -u www-data symfony_php-fpm bash
+* docker exec -it -u www-data symfony_php-fpm bash -c "composer create-project symfony/website-skeleton symfony"

-The project will be called `symfony` so we execute the command

-* composer create-project symfony/website-skeleton `symfony`

 If we have chosen a different name for the project then `symfony` replace the one selected in the command

-* composer create-project symfony/website-skeleton `project_name`
+* docker exec -it -u www-data symfony_php-fpm bash -c "composer create-project symfony/website-skeleton `project_name`"

 # Summary #